dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/weight_paint.rst

 - :kbd:`ctrl-I` - Invert selection (:guilabel:`Inverse`).

-.. admonition:: Selecting Deform Groups
+.. tip:: Selecting Deform Groups
-   :class: nicetip

    When you are doing weight painting for deform bones (with an Armature), you can select a deform group by selecting the corresponding bone.
 However, this Vertex Group selection mode is disabled when Selection Masking is active!